samwilson/bpw/content/archives/1947EllensburgDailyRecord.md

 A sociologist, Prof. E. O. James of London university, said artificial insemination by a third person jeopardized rather than safeguarded marital happiness.

-One practitioner, {link|/people/mary-barton|Dr. Mary Barton}, said there has been 300 "test tube" babies born in England in the last five years after articifical insemination by strangers and "thousands" born after artificial insemination by husbands.
+One practitioner, Dr. Mary Barton, said there has been 300 "test tube" babies born in England in the last five years after articifical insemination by strangers and "thousands" born after artificial insemination by husbands.